If you have a question that is not listed above, read FAQ section.

 Do you have a budget code?
 If not, will you need a new one to be created?

 If you do not have a budget code yet, but know you are going to need a new one, the Office of Community Engagement will make the request for you.
-To facilitate that process, you will be asked to provide a name for the new account on the proposal submission form.
+To facilitate that process, you will be asked to provide a name for the new account during PART A of the online submission process.

 Failure to provide this information may be grounds for rejection of your proposal, so please plan enough time to prepare this information before you submit.
 Thank you!